NeuroJSON/jsonlab/README.txt

     addpath('/path/to/jsonlab');

-If you want to add this path permanently, you need to type `pathtool`, browse to the zmat root folder and add to the list, then click "Save".
+If you want to add this path permanently, you need to type `pathtool`, browse to the root folder of JSONLab and add to the list, then click "Save".
 Then, run `rehash` in MATLAB, and type "which savejson", if you see an output, that means JSONLab is installed for MATLAB/Octave.